hugoborini/my_socialblade/README.md

-# python-scraping
+# my social blade

-my first scraping project in python
+a sociale blade like for insta youtube